arkorobotics/OUTD_2_ACLOG/README.md

 ## Build Dependencies

-OUTD-2-ACLOG is typically used on Windows machines since ACLOG is a Windows-only program, but it can run on any machine which supports Python.
+OUTD-2-ACLOG is typically used on Windows machines since ACLOG is a Windows-only program, but can run on any machine which supports Python.

 1. [Python](https://www.python.org/downloads/)
 2. [Pip](https://pip.pypa.io/en/stable/installing/)